druidfi/stonehenge/WSL2.md

-# WSL2 on Windows 10
+# WSL2 on Windows 10 or 11

 ## Install WSL2 and Docker